 All sites identified in the inventory are located within districts that have capacity to serve future development or have plans to expand infrastructure in the short term.
-While the County was unable to determine the current capacity for the Cabazon County Water District (CCWD), the County does have a surplus of sites outside of the CCWD that are available to meet the RHNA.
-Therefore, the sites identified within CCWD (1,484 units); could be used as additional capacity, should expansions be completed during the planning period.
 Based on the numbers shown in Table P-56, the County has sufficient sites with available water and sewer capacity to meet the RHNA.